Zavy86/docker-course/topics/19-local-development-workflow/README.md

 $ nano server.js
 ```

-And let’s modify line `31` to add a log for each generated name.
+And let's modify line `31` to add a log for each generated name.

 ```js
 console.log(`Last generated name: ${name}`);